MIROC-DOC/model_description/md_en/p-solv.md

 $$

-Therefore, if we concatenate the three equations above, we get We can solve for the unknown variables $\delta T_1, \delta q_1, \delta T_0$.
-If we can solve these problems, we can then
+Therefore, by concatenating the above three expressions, we can solve for the unknown variables $\delta T_1, \delta q_1, \delta T_0$.
+Once these are solved, we can then solve for (568) as $x_2,x_3$.
+After that, we can apply a consistent flux to the obtained temperatures and
-(47) can be solved with $x_2,x_3$ in sequence.
-Afterwards, the consistuous flux is applied to the obtained temperature

 $$
   F\theta_c  =  F\theta_{1/2}